Whether you want to be dominant in conversations, or simply learn to speak with more confidence, there is good news:

 Defender: (smiles nervously, does not push back, keeps on saying how sorry he is)

 You get the feeling overall that the defender isn’t really sorry.
-But he is saying it because he is pushed against the wall and cannot do anything else but defending and justifying.
+But he is saying it because he is pushed against the wall and cannot do anything else but defend and justify.

 The interviewer on the other hand acts dominant by remaining on the attack.